Grades of Bat Lumber

 So what does this mean for your bat?

 Straight and clean grain through the handle of the bat (16-20 inches from the knob) will give your bat the greatest amount of durability possible.
-Will a Pro grade bat hit the ball harder than a Grade A or Grade B bat, no, not necessarily.
-But the straighter and more uniform grain in a Pro or Grade A bat will increase its chances of surviving a hit off the handle or end of the bat.
+Will one grade of lumber hit better than another, no, not necessarily.
+Bat profile, weight, lumber hardness play a much larger role in the pop off the barrel.
+But the straighter and more uniform grain in bat will increase its chances of surviving a hit off the handle or end of the bat.

 Comments are closed.